mezhanglei/react-easy-formcore/README.md

 - `errorClassName` All Form.Field components add a custom class name when there is an error message, `optional`.
 - `onSubmit` The form submit callback, `optional`.
 - ` onReset` Form reset defaults, `optional`.
-- `onValuesChange` Event function when the form value changes, `Optional`.
+- `onFormChange` The event function when a form changes onChange will only be triggered by the control's active `onChange`, not by `store.setFieldValue` and `store.setFieldsValue`, avoiding circular calls。`optional`。
 ### Form Field Props

 - `className` The class name of the form field, `optional`.